rackerlabs/support-how-to/content/rpc-microsoft/architecture-requirements-for-rackspace-private-cloud-powered-by-microsoft.md

 best-in-class management of your Microsoft Windows Server infrastructure and first-party Microsoft workloads.
-It combines Microsoft software, consolidated guidance, and best-practice architecture with Rackspace's experience providing **Fanatical Support**&reg; and hosting solutions for compute, network, and storage architectures.
+It combines Microsoft software, consolidated guidance, and best-practice architecture with Rackspace's experience and support providing a Fanatical Experience&trade; and hosting solutions for compute, network, and storage architectures.

 Rackspace worked with Microsoft to design a cloud that complies with product line architecture (PLA) to help you develop and implement